Dijon FCO (women)

 Dijon Football Côte d'Or ([diʒɔ̃ futbol kot dɔʁ]; commonly referred to as Dijon FCO or simply Dijon) is a French women's football club based in the city of Dijon.
 It has been the women's section of Dijon FCO since 2006.
-The club currently plays in the Division 1 Féminine, the highest division of women's football in France.
+The club currently plays in the Première Ligue, the highest division of women's football in France.